stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Notes/acloudguru.md

 # EC2

-1. Do EBS volumes persist independently from the life of an EC2 instance?
+1. EBS volumes persist independently from the life of an EC2 instance ONLY if instructed to.

+2. You cannot delete a snapshot of an EBS volume that is used as the root device of a registered AMI.

+3. Using the console, you can add a role to an EC2 instance after the instance has been created.

 # Mega Quiz 1 Review